xavierlauzon/home-manager/README.md

       - `secrets`: Secrets that are available to all users
     - `generic`: The 'generic' org to allow for isolation of configurations, secrets and config from various clients
     - `xl`: The 'xl' org to allow for isolation of configurations, secrets and config from various clients
-      - `secrets`: Secrets that are specific to the 'toi' org
+      - `secrets`: Secrets that are specific to the 'xl' org
       - `<hostname>`: Optional subfolder to load more configuration files based on the home-manager profiles name
       - `<role>`: Optional subfolder to load more configuration files based on the roles name
       - `<users>`: Load some specific user profile information